 When the crowds were increasing, Jesus began to say, "This generation is an evil generation; it asks for a sign, but no sign will be given to it except the sign of Jonah.
 For just as Jonah became a sign to the people of Nineveh, so the Son of Man will be to this generation.
 The queen of the South will rise at the judgment with the people of this generation and condemn them, because she came from the ends of the earth to listen to the wisdom of Solomon, and see, something greater than Solomon is here!
 The people of Nineveh will rise up at the judgment with this generation and condemn it, because they repented at the proclamation of Jonah, and see, something greater than Jonah is here!

-The Jonah story has various echoes from elsewhere in Israel's traditions.
-The words of the Assyrian king, "Who knows God may relent and forgive, and withhold his blazing wrath?" are drawn from earlier texts like the penitential prayer in Joel 2:14.
-The inspired author had meditated so long on earlier prophecies that his own preaching and writing became like a tapestry of biblical passages.
+The Book of Jonah re-echoes thoughts from earlier books of the Bible.
+The pensive thought of the Assyrian king, “Who knows God may relent and forgive?” echoes earlier texts like the penitential prayer in Joel 2:14.
+The inspired author of Jonah had meditated so long on earlier prophecies that his preaching and writing became like a tapestry of biblical passages.

-The author of this story is deeply frustrated at Israel's hardness of heart.
-Why do they, his own people, with such a rich heritage, refuse to reform their ways and respond to God with faith and justice, with prayer and hope?
-Look, says this writer, the pagans, even the worst of them, the ruthless and hated Assyrians, are more spontaneously good than my own people!
+This author was deeply frustrated at Israel’s hardness of heart.
+Why do they, his own people, with their rich heritage of faith, refuse to reform their ways and respond to God with honesty and justice, with prayer and hope?
+“Look,” Jonah says, “the pagans, even the worst of them, the cruel Assyrians, are more ready to improve than my own people!”

 In passing Jonah draws attention to the kindness of strangers, such as the sailors who did not want to throw him overboard.
 He sees goodness in unlikely places, and change of heart where it was least expected.
 That is how Jonah’s people regarded the Assyrians.
 The same resonance today might attach to such words as Stalinist or Nazi, paedophile or ISIS terrorist!